 It should be noted that the completion of the practicum requirements and submission of all necessary reports, a majority of the fees paid for this experience will be sent to the sponsoring funeral home/responsible presenter (e.g. the current stipend is $250.00 but is subject to change without notice).

 WHO SHOULD I CONTACT FOR MORE INFORMATION ABOUT THE FUNERAL SERVICE SKILLS PRACTICUM?

-Any questions may be directed to Dr. Barry T. Lease, Chief Academic Officer at the Pittsburgh Institute by phone: 4123628500 Ext.
+Any questions may be directed to Dr. Barry T. Lease, Program Director at the Pittsburgh Institute by phone: 4123628500 Ext.
 106 or by email: firstname.lastname@example.org

 Disclaimer about “performance”: Terms such as “performance, perform, or do” are used throughout this document about the completion of tasks.
 These terms, when used in the context of this practicum with regard to tasks facilitated at the site of the service provider and/or under the auspices of the responsible presenter, specifically relate to participation by observation.
 “Performance” is not intended to be literal in this sense; it does not mean that a student must do all the detailed nuances for a given task.
 Rather, the student is awarded credit by observing such a task under the guidance of his/her responsible presenter.
 Simulations at the Pittsburgh Institute under the direct supervision of PIMS instructors may require actual engagement of the task.